Mining Frequent Itemsets from Uncertain Data with the UApriori Algorithm (SPMF documentation)

 Where can I get more information about the UApriori algorithm?

-Here is an article describing the UApriori algorithm:
+Here is the article describing the UApriori algorithm:

 C. Kit Chui, B. Kao, E. Hung: Mining Frequent Itemsets from Uncertain Data.
 PAKDD 2007: 47-58